 I had been pining for a Harry vs Larry Bullitt cargo bike ever since I saw one.
 Unfortunately, I cannot afford to buy one.
 One day, a friend of mine challenged me to build my own cargo bike.
 I have experience putting together bikes from spare parts, and I will admit that I think about bikes perhaps more than is healthy, but I have NEVER made a bicycle frame.
 I do not know how to weld.
 I am not even a skilled woodworker.
 For some reason, though, I could not say no to the challenge.
-That was over 1.5 years ago.

 When I first considered this project, I knew immediately that it would be made out of bamboo.
 My lack of welding equipment and skill forced this decision.
-I began to read as much about bamboo bike construction as I could - bamboo construction, epoxy use, natural fibers, etc. At the same time, I read anything about longjohn cargo bikes (aka bakfietsen) that I could find.
+I began to read as much about bamboo bike construction as I could - bamboo preparation, epoxy use, natural fibers, etc. At the same time, I read anything about longjohn cargo bikes (aka bakfietsen) that I could find.
 In addition, I ran out an found a Harry vs. Larry Bullitt to rent so that I could be sure that I liked and understood the benchmark machine.
 There are so many excellent resources available online.
 I will mention only a couple here:

 Building a Bamboo Bike - This was truly an excellent resource.

 Amy Qian's project - Drove the Keep It Simple Stupid (KISS) philosophy home.

 Instructables had numerous build resources that were very helpful as well.